databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/04-stream/create-stream.md

 CREATE [ OR REPLACE ] STREAM [ IF NOT EXISTS ] [ <database_name>. ]<stream_name>
   ON TABLE [ <database_name>. ]<table_name>
     [ AT (STREAM => <stream_name>) ]
+    [ APPEND_ONLY = true | false ]
     [ COMMENT = '<comment>' ]
 ```

 - The CREATE STREAM command allows for different database names between the stream and the associated table.
 In Databend, a stream is treated as an object belonging to a specific database, similar to a table or a view.
 If a database is not explicitly specified, the current database is assumed as the default context for the stream.

 - The `AT (STREAM => <stream_name>)` clause establishes a dependency between the newly created stream and an existing stream.
 This linkage indicates that the new stream is designed to capture and reflect changes from the existing stream.

+- `APPEND_ONLY`: When set to `true`, the stream operates in `Append-Only` mode; when set to `false`, it operates in `Standard` mode.
+Defaults to `false`.
+For additional details on stream operation modes, see [How Stream Works](/guides/load-data/continuous-data-pipelines/stream#how-stream-works).

 ## Examples